intel-lab-lkp/linux/Documentation/locking/mutex-design.rst

     - Detects multi-task circular deadlocks and prints out all affected locks and tasks (and only those tasks).

+A mutex - and most other sleeping locks like rwsems - do not provide an implicit refcount for the memory they occupy, which could then be released with mutex_unlock().

+[ This is in contrast with spin_unlock() [or completion_done()], which APIs can be used to guarantee that the memory is not touched by the lock implementation after spin_unlock() releases the lock. ]

-Releasing a mutex is not an atomic operation: Once a mutex release operation has begun, another context may be able to acquire the mutex before the release operation has fully completed.
+Once a mutex release operation has begun within mutex_unlock(), another context may be able to acquire the mutex before the release operation has fully completed, and it's not safe to free the object then.

 The mutex user must ensure that the mutex is not destroyed while a release operation is still in progress - in other words, callers of mutex_unlock() must ensure that the mutex stays alive until mutex_unlock() has returned.

 Interfaces
 ----------